peeranha/peeranha-move/README.md

 32 - invalid_resource_type

     Post

-40 - Wrong item ID
+40 - Item ID can not to be 0

 41 - Users can not publish 2 replies for expert and common posts.